FScociety/soerensc-web-hugo/content/notes/0002_stigma_01/index.md

 ---
-title: "My first time on set vfx superviser"
+title: "STIGMA I On set vfx superviser"
 layout: blank
+summary: "Talking about my first experience as a on set vfx supervisor"
 ---

 ## Intro